 Skin Care: Bed and Mattress

-You’ve probably heard enough about skin to last a lifetime.
+You’ve probably heard enough about skin care to last a lifetime.
 It’s THE thing that health care professionals hammer on the most.
 And with good reason – skin breakdown remains one of the leading complications spinal cord injury (SCI) survivors have.
 It accounts for countless days of missed work, school, and fun.
 It results in costly surgery, and its complications can even end in death.
 It is a big deal.
 The purpose of this article is to talk about your sleeping surface as a way to prevent skin breakdown.

 As with anything related to your injury, learning the vocabulary to talk with your healthcare team is the first step.
 Words like “bed” and “mattress” are often used interchangeably in the real world.
 But, in the medical world, they mean two very different things.
 A “bed” refers to the frame the mattress sits on.
 A “mattress” is what you sleep on.
 In the medical world, a “mattress” is often referred to as a “specialty surface” or “support surface.”
 An overlay is a thin support surface that lies on top of the standard mattress.